abhi3700/My_Learning-Rust/tuts/traits/README.md

 }
 ```

-- Ideally, `struct` in C/C++ is same as here in Rust.
+- Ideally, `struct` (without methods) in C/C++ is equivalent to `struct` in Rust.
 But, in order to define methods we need to use `impl`s for them.
 We can use multiple `impl` for a type in order to implement `Trait`s.
 We can use `#[derive(...)]` macro for this.
 But in some cases, if we require to customize the output, we have to implement the Trait explicitly & then inside the implementation, we add some logic to customize the output.
 And also we can definitely give our own type in cases of GATs (Generic Associated Types).
 - `impl`s are used to define methods for Rust `struct`s and `enum`s.
 - Traits are kind of similar to interfaces in **OOP** languages.
 They are used to define the functionality a type must provide.
 Multiple traits can be implemented for a single type.
 Although we can use `traits` in much more flexible way unlike `interface` in traditional languages.
 - But traits can also include default implementations of methods.
 Default methods can be overridden when implementing for the types.
 For instance, we can explicitly apply our own logic to the `to_string` method of the `ToString` trait.